jasonstcyrx/ai-template/docs/AI_MANAGEMENT.md

 This template includes an advanced AI management layer that automates development workflows, service generation, and project management.
 This guide explains how to leverage these AI-powered features effectively.

+> **📖 Enhanced Reading**: For the best documentation experience, use the [Markdown Preview Enhanced](https://marketplace.cursorapi.com/items?itemName=shd101wyy.markdown-preview-enhanced) extension for Cursor.
+It provides better formatting, navigation, and rendering for this comprehensive guide.

 ## 📋 Table of Contents

 1. [AI Service Generation](#ai-service-generation)